SirToffski/My-Recipes/README.md

 ### Description

 Cook your soup in either a good quality heavy aluminum stock pot or, and I prefer this, a heavy duty cast iron pot, when I make it I use an 8 quart cast iron pot.
 One thing I discovered is that if you keep the soup in the cast iron pot for several days as you use the leftovers it gets discolored by the cast iron.
-A little butter or oil (enough to coat the bottom of your pot so your mirepoux doesnt stick).
+A little butter or oil (enough to coat the bottom of your pot so your mirepoux doesn't stick).

 ### Ingredients